edward3862/Analogist/README.md

     --output_dir results/example/colorization
 ```

-Here is another example of translating a photo into caricature.
+Here is another example of translating a photo into a caricature.
+Note that we use the same value of hyper-parameters in the quantitative evaluation.
+However, it is recommended to try different combinations in specific cases for better results.

 ```bash
 python analogist.py \